billsusanto/whatsapp_mcp/README.md

-# WhatsApp Claude Agent SDK
+# 🤖 WhatsApp AI Agent with Claude SDK

-A hybrid TypeScript/Python project that enables AI-powered WhatsApp messaging through two distinct interfaces:

-1. **WhatsApp Webhook** - Receive messages from WhatsApp users and respond automatically with Claude AI
-2. **MCP Server** - Expose WhatsApp messaging capabilities to Claude Desktop as a tool
+An intelligent WhatsApp bot powered by Claude AI that provides automated, context-aware responses to WhatsApp users.
+Built with Python, Claude Agent SDK, FastAPI, and deployed on Render.

 ---

-## Table of Contents
+## 📋 Table of Contents

 1. [What This Project Does](#what-this-project-does)
 2. [Architecture Overview](#architecture-overview)